Hainish/sentry/README.md

     docker-compose up

-to start, and
+to start.
+Direct your browser to [https://localhost:8080/](https://localhost:8080/) to view the Sentry UI.
+To stop, run

     docker-compose stop

-to stop.